USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

     -   `saprc07tb_ae6_aq`: SAPRC-07 gas-phase mechanism with toluene updates and sixth-generation CMAQ aerosol mechanism
     -  `racm2_ae6_aq`: RACM2 gas-phase mechanism with toluene updates and sixth-generation CMAQ aerosol mechanism
 -   `Tracer [default trac0] `
     Specifies tracer species.
 Invoking inert tracer species in CMAQ requires defining the tracers using namelist files and compiling the CMAQ programs with these files.
 The setting for this module corresponds to the directory name in the $CMAQ_HOME/CCTM/src/MECHS directory that contains the namelist files for the tracer configuration.
-The default setting is to not use any tracers.
+The default setting is to use no tracers.
     - `trac[n]`

 #### Execution Configuration Variables ####